-&lt;sup>1 This Policy should be followed for all ICB corporate incidents, which include Health and Safety, Security and Information Governance incidents.
+1 This Policy should be followed for all ICB corporate incidents, which include Health and Safety, Security and Information Governance incidents.

-CONTROL REC ORD

-Title Incident Reporting and Management Policy

-Reference Number H&S-004

-Version 2.0

-Status Final

-Author Head of Corporate Assurance; Head of Information Governance

-Sponsor Director of Corporate Affairs

-Team Corporate Assurance; Information Governance

-Amendments To include Caldicott Guardian and Information Asset Owners at Section 5.
-To include Serious Incidents at Section 16.

-PurposeTo ensure that a robust reporting and management system is in for incidents, accidents and near misses occurring within NHS Nottingham and Nottinghamshire Integrated Care Board.
-This policy also references the requirement to report to external organisations, where necessary (e.g. the Information Commissi Office or the Health and Safety Executive).

-Superseded Documents Incident Reporting and Management Policy v1.3

-Audience All employees and appointees of the ICB and individuals working within the organisation in a permanent or temporary capacity.
+CONTROL REC ORD Title Incident Reporting and Management Policy Reference Number H&S-004 Version 3.0 Status Final Author Assistant Director of Corporate Affairs (Risk and Information) Head of Information Governance Sponsor Director of Corporate Affairs Team Corporate Assurance; Information Governance Amendments The inclusion of Section 10 - To meet the requirements of NHS England's Data Security and Protection Toolkit (DSPT) outcome A4.a PurposeTo ensure that a robust reporting and management system is i for incidents, accidents and near misses occurring within NHS Nottingham and Nottinghamshire Integrated Care Board.
+This policy also references the requirement to report to externa organisations, where necessary (e.g. the Information Commiss Office or the Health and Safety Executive).
+Superseded Documents Incident Reporting and Management Policy v2.0 Audience All employees and appointees of the ICB and individuals working within the organisation in a permanent or temporary capacity.
 Consulted with Health, Safety and Security Steering Group; Information Governance Steering Group.

-Equality Impact Assessment Completed

-Approving Body Audit and Risk Committee

-Date approved /ed 16 May 2024

-Date of Issue May 2024

-Review Date May 2027

-version available ed document and whilst this policy may be printed, the electronic on the ICB's document management system is the only true copy. ocument, this document should not be saved onto local or network
+Equality Impact Assessment Completed Approving Body Information Governance Steering Group (for minor amendments) Date approved 25 June 2025 Date of Issue June 2025 Review Date June 2028 version available ed document and whilst this policy may be printed, the electronic on the ICB's document management system is the only true copy. ocument, this document should not be saved onto local or network